mkaszubowski/reefpoints/source/posts/2015-11-18-phoenix-is-not-rails.md

 In his yearly recap last December, Brian went public with his [plans to transition the company over to Elixir and Phoenix development](https://dockyard.com/blog/2014/12/28/lessons-learned-three-years-running-a-software-consultancy).
 Throughout this year, he found it was a smooth transition for the team [going from primarily Rails to Phoenix powered applications](https://dockyard.com/blog/2015/10/29/how-long-it-took-our-team-to-move-from-rails-to-phoenix).
 On the surface, Phoenix shares some familiar conventions with Rails that lets folks jump into new applications and contribute early to a project – on their way to greater mastery.
 Complete mastery will take a bit more practice than knowing a few shared conventions, but the similar-at-a-glance features has enticed Ruby teams to get involved and many are delighted to get up and running quickly.
 Unfortunately, it has also led to wrong assumptions about Phoenix's likeness to Rails, causing some to miss the important differences around their core philosophies.

 It is common in the Ruby community to say that there are Rails developers and Ruby developers.
 We don't expect this to happen with Phoenix.
 Although Phoenix of course introduces its own abstractions, ultimately writing a Phoenix application is writing an Elixir application.
 Testing Phoenix code is testing Elixir functions.
-This post aims to address these ideas by comparing the similartieis and differences between Phoenix and Rails and why it matters.
+This post aims to address these ideas by comparing the similarities and differences between Phoenix and Rails and why it matters.

 ## Similarities